Table of Contents

 - Soaking in an oatmeal bath for about 10 to 15 minutes each day can also suppress the symptoms.
 You can also apply oatmeal paste (blend the oatmeal and add some water) on your face daily.

-- Cool compress applied on the lesions will provide immediate relief from the itchy sensation
+- Cold compress applied on the lesions will provide immediate relief from the itchy sensation

 Genital Lichen Planus